qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 Compile cache
 -------------

-The main payload of the ``[[generator_config_ref#cache_key|cache]]`` key is to point to the directory for the compile cache.
+The main payload of the ``:ref:`cache <pages/tool/generator_config_ref#cache_key>``` key is to point to the directory for the compile cache.
 It is very recommendable to have a system-wide compile cache directory so cache contents can be shared among different projects and libraries.
 Otherwise, the cache has to be rebuilt in each enviornment anew, costing extra time and space.

 The default for the cache directory is beneath the system TMP directory.
 To find out where this is either run a build job with the ``-v`` command line flag and look for the *cache* key in the expanded job definition, or use this :ref:`snippet <pages/snippets#finding_your_system-wide_tmp_directory>`.